Lumi-supercomputer/LUMI-training-materials/docs/4day-2024next/notes_2_05_LUMI_Software_Stacks.md

 ```

 Now let's take the variant `GROMACS-2022.5-cpeGNU-23.09-PLUMED-2.9.0-noPython-CPU.eb`.
-This is GROMACS 2022.5 with the PLUMED 2.9.0 plugin, build with the GNU compilers
+This is GROMACS 2022.5 with the PLUMED 2.9.0 plugin, built with the GNU compilers
 from `LUMI/23.09`, and a build meant for CPU-only systems.
 The `-CPU` extension is not
 always added for CPU-only system, but in case of GROMACS there already is a GPU version
 for AMD GPUs in active development so even before LUMI-G was active we chose to ensure